A new cohomology class on the moduli space of curves: Introduction

+The following conjecture allows one to recursively calculate all intersection numbers $\int_{\overline{\modm}_{g,n}}\Theta_{g,n}\prod_{i=1}^n\psi_i^{m_i}$ via relations coming out of the KdV hierarchy.
+Such a recursive calculation would strengthen property \eqref{unique} since intersections of $\Theta_{g,n}$ with $\psi$ classes determine all tautological intersections with $\Theta_{g,n}$ algorithmically. \begin{conjecture} The function

+is the Br\'ezin-Gross-Witten tau function of the KdV hierarchy. \end{conjecture} The Br\'ezin-Gross-Witten KdV tau function $Z^{\text{BGW}}$ was defined in \cite{BGrExt,GWiPos}.
+Conjecture~\ref{kdvconj} has been verified up to $g=7$, i.e. the coefficients of the expansion of the logarithm of the Br\'ezin-Gross-Witten tau function are given by intersection numbers of the classes $\Theta_{g,n}$ for $g\leq 7$ and all $n$.
+Progress towards Conjecture~\ref{kdvconj}, including a purely combinatorial formulation that can be stated without reference to the moduli space of stable curves or the KdV hierarchy is discussed in Section~\ref{conj}. \\

 {\em Acknowledgements.} I would like to thank Dimitri Zvonkine for his ongoing interest in this work which benefited immensely from many conversations together.
-I would also like to thank Alessandro Chiodo, Oliver Leigh, Ran Tessler and Ravi Vakil for useful conversations, and the Institut Henri Poincar\'e where part of this work was carried out.
+I would also like to thank Vincent Bouchard, Alessandro Chiodo, Alessandro Giacchetto, Oliver Leigh, Danilo Lewanksi, Rahul Pandharipande, Johannes Schmitt, Mehdi Tavakol, Ran Tessler, Ravi Vakil and Edward Witten for useful conversations, the anonymous referee for comments which improved the paper, and the Institut Henri Poincar\'e where part of this work was carried out.